🧭A Guide to Coordinate Systems in Great Britain

 • How these two relate to each other.

 The subject of geodesy deals, amongst other things, with the definition of terrestrial coordinate systems.
 Users of coordinates are often unaware that this subject exists, or that they need to know some fundamental geodetic concepts in order to use coordinates.
-This booklet explains these concepts.
-If you work with coordinates of points on the ground and would like to know the answers to any of the following questions, or if you don’t understand the questions, this document is a good place to start:
+This guide explains these concepts.

 • How do geodesists define coordinate systems that are valid over large areas?
 What is difficult about this task, anyway?
 Why can’t we all just use one simple coordinate system for all positioning tasks?